Hurricane Ian: Elsewhere

-The remnant low-pressure area of Ian stalled off the coast of New Jersey for nearly a week.
+A separate low-pressure area formed to the northeast of Ian as it dissipated on October 1, which stalled off the coast of New Jersey for nearly a week.
 Widespread coastal flooding occurred along the Jersey Shore, with Sea Isle City receiving 8.14 in of rain between October 1 and 3.
 In addition, Philadelphia set a daily precipitation record due to the storm on October 2, at 1.99 in.
 AccuWeather described the system as a nor'easter which produced storm surge levels comparable to those of Hurricane Sandy.
 The rainfall alleviated drought conditions throughout much of New Jersey, and lasted until October 5.
 The system also produced unseasonably cold temperatures across the region, with Trenton having a maximum temperature of 53 F on October 4, one degree shy of the record lowest daily high for that date.
-Several ferries between Cape May, New Jersey and Lewes, Delaware were cancelled due to the storm on October 3.
+Several ferries between Cape May, New Jersey and Lewes, Delaware were canceled due to the storm on October 3.
 Due to the storm drenching New Jersey, the state realized their tenth wettest October on record.
-In New York, the system brought the coldest daily high for October 3 on record to John F. Kennedy International Airport, with a high of 52 F. Minor coastal flooding occurred in New York City as well.
-Bronx Fit Fest, originally scheduled for October 1, was cancelled.
+In New York, Seastreak ferry service suspended all service on October 2 until the next day due to high winds; however, Staten Island Ferry and NYC Ferry continued operations.
+The system brought the coldest daily high for October 3 on record to John F. Kennedy International Airport, with a high of 52 F. Minor coastal flooding occurred in New York City as well.
+Nearly 1,500 power outages occurred across Connecticut, including 11% of Weston.

 Aftermath

 Cuba

 Mass power outages and a nationwide blackout led to protests in Cuba, with at least 400 demonstrators demanding the central government restore power and Internet access.
 A rare request of emergency assistance from the U.S. was approved by Biden on September 30 after Ian passed.
 The European Union announced a package of €1 million in aid while the Ministry of Foreign Affairs and Worship of Argentina sent pills for the potabilization of nearly one million liters of water via the White Helmets Commission.
-The government of Japan also dispatched help to Cuba through its Japan International Cooperation Agency agency.
+The government of Japan also dispatched help to Cuba through its Japan International Cooperation Agency.